 Getting Rid Of Rats

 Rat problems can quickly grow out of hand - prompt removal utilizing effective and safe rat control methods, exclusion, and preventative steps will all be key when it comes to controlling rats around your home.

-The two most common kind of rat problems we see in Oklahoma are those created by Roof and Norway rats.
-Roof rats are usually black or grey in color, tend to be mistaken for mice sometimes and are fond of nesting in high places such as attics, trees, ceilings and roof lines.
+The two most common kind of rat problems we see in Cape Coral are those created by roof and Norway rats. roof rats are usually black or grey in color, tend to be mistaken for mice sometimes and are fond of nesting in high places such as attics, trees, ceilings and roof lines.
 Norway rats, also called brown rats, prefer ground level activities and favor burrows for nesting.
 The rat in the photo below is a Norway rat.

 The burrow openings created by Norway rats are usually about 2 - 3" in diameter and tend to be close to an area leading "under" something such as next to the foundation of a building or shed.
 The travel path being used by the rats will usually be smoothed out by activity.

 Rat burrows tend to have a main entrance and then additional exit holes to give the rats more escape options should that become necessary.
 The extra escape holes are often hidden by dirt or foliage, less traveled and are not as easy to spot as the main entrance.

 Crawdad holes are close in size and are sometimes mistaken for rat holes, but those will usually be out in the open with mud piled high around them.
 A rat hole will usually be a hole in the ground with little to no dirt piled around it.
 If the hole is larger than 3" or 4" it is more likely that it was made by a skunk or fox, than it was by a rat.

 Norway rats are nocturnal and will often invade homes looking for food and water sources and then return later to their burrows.
 In other words, you may think they are living outside when in fact they are coming in on a nightly basis while you sleep.